open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

   processor is enabled in the pipeline with one of the cloud provider detectors or environment variable detector setting a unique value to `host.name` attribute within your k8s cluster.
 And keep `override=true` in resourcedetection config.
+- `nonalphanumeric_dimension_chars`: (default = `"_-"`) A string of characters
+that are allowed to be used as a dimension key in addition to alphanumeric characters.
+Each nonalphanumeric dimension key character that isn't in this string will be replaced with a `_`.

 In addition, this exporter offers queued retry which is enabled by default.
 Information about queued retry configuration parameters can be found